myarotskaya/architecture-center/docs/data/technology-choices/stream-processing.md

 ## Key Selection Criteria

-The following table summarize the key differences in capabilities between each. <!--See note from analysis-visualizations-reporting.md-->For real-time processing scenarios, begin choosing the appropriate service for your needs by answering these questions:
+For real-time processing scenarios, begin choosing the appropriate service for your needs by answering these questions:
 - Do you want a managed service or do you prefer to setup and manage the cluster of virtual machines running the processing?
     - If yes, then narrow your options to those that are managed services.
 - Do you want to author stream processing logic declartively (for example, as SQL queries) or imperatively (for example, Java code)?